JonnesLin/Datawarmup/README.md

 📖 [Read the Paper](https://openaccess.thecvf.com/content/CVPR2025/papers/Lin_From_Prototypes_to_General_Distributions_An_Efficient_Curriculum_for_Masked_CVPR_2025_paper.pdf)

-This PyTorch library implements a **difficulty-based curriculum learning framework** designed for **self-supervised learning at scale**.
+This PyTorch library implements a **Prototypes-based curriculum learning framework** designed for **self-supervised learning at scale**.
 It enables progressive training by automatically prioritizing simpler samples before gradually including more complex data.

 ---